ngroegli/hacky-easter-2024/Level 3 - Take It Easy/Monastery/README.md

 ![Cipher identifier from DCode](cipher_identifier.png)

-So I tried all algorithms on DCode and there outputs with CyberChef magic wand detection.
+So I tried all algorithms on DCode and their outputs with CyberChef's magic wand detection.

-With "Hexadecimal (Base 16)" I could get an output, which was detected by CyberChef magic wand:
+With "Hexadecimal (Base 16)" I could get an output, which was detected by CyberChef's magic wand:

 ![Base16 Transformation](base_16.png)